AdamDawi/Architecture-patterns-in-android/README.md

 ![image](https://github.com/user-attachments/assets/6d362156-da6a-491e-8801-dd9560da6f41)

 ### MVC
-- **Model:** Holds the app's data, manages retrieval, storage, and business logic, with no knowledge of the UI.
+- **Model:** This component stores the application data.
+It has no knowledge about the interface.
+The model is responsible for handling the domain logic(real-world business rules) and communication with the database and network layers.
-- **View:** Represents the UI, displaying data and capturing user interactions without handling complex logic.
+- **View:** It is the UI(User Interface) layer that holds components that are visible on the screen.
+Moreover, it provides the visualization of the data stored in the Model and offers interaction to the user.
-- **Controller:** Serves as the intermediary between the Model and View, handling user input, processing data, and updating the View manually.
+- **Controller:** This component establishes the relationship between the View and the Model.
+It contains the core application logic and gets informed of the user’s response and updates the Model as per the need.

 ### Features:
 - Jetpack Compose is not well-suited for this pattern due to its declarative nature, which blurs the boundaries between view and logic.